Abhijeetbyte/VSManalyser/README.md

 * `plot_data(field, moment, saturation_moment, coercivity, remanence)` - Plots the magnetic moment as a function of the magnetic field and marks key parameters.
 * `display_parameters(saturation_moment, coercivity, remanence, magnetic_moment, k1, k2, susceptibility)` - Displays the calculated parameters in the Tkinter window.

-Overall, VSManalyser provides a simple but powerful tool for analyzing magnetic data from a VSM measurement.
+**VSM Analyser** provides a simple but powerful tool for analyzing magnetic data from a VSM measurement.

 ## License